jesusbn09/jesusbn09/README.md

 - 👋 Hi, I’m Jesus Benavides (@jesusbn09)
-- 👀 I’m interested in software development, especially in web development.
+- 🪪 I’m a Jr. Software Developer.
 - 🌱 I’m currently learning JavaScript, React and NodeJS.
 - 💞️ I’m looking to collaborate on hands-on projects making websites and apps with other developers.
 - 💻 I'm a 22 years old student with a passion for technology, who loves learning new skills and programming languages.